 Workshops run on different thinking patterns than regular meetings.
-Instead of linear discussions, they rely on two complementary forms of creative thinking.
+Instead of linear discussions, a successful workshop relies on two complementary forms of creative thinking.
 Understanding—and mastering—these two modes will dramatically improve the outcomes of any workshop you run.

 🔧 What Is a Workshop?

-Google defines a workshop as a specially organised event where people meet to present ideas, discuss, and experiment in work- or art-related contexts.
+A workshop is a specially organized event where people meet to present ideas, discuss, and experiment in work- or art-related contexts.

-🧠 2 Types of Thinking You Apply at Your Workshop
+🧠 2 Types of Creative Thinking Applied in a Workshop

 Characteristics of Divergent Thinking

-🔍 Exploratory — examines problems from every angle
+- 🔍 Exploratory — examines problems from multiple angles

-🚫 Not always practical — many ideas won't be used (and that’s okay)
+- 🚫 Not always practical — many ideas won’t be used (and that’s expected in a workshop)

 "Innovation is saying ‘no’ to 1,000 ideas."